- Role-based, attribute-based, & just-in-time access to infrastructure

 About the Author

-Dominic Garcia, Senior Marketing Director, has held marketing leadership roles for Silicon Valley technology companies specializing in database, data management, and data analytics solutions.
+Dominic Garcia, Technical Marketing Expert, has held marketing leadership roles for Silicon Valley technology companies specializing in database, data management, and data analytics solutions.
 As head of content marketing at Splunk, Dominic contributed to boosting the company’s market visibility and its growth from a $100M to a $1.3B company.
 He brings relentless creativity to the task of connecting people with technical products to improve their lives.
 Dominic holds a B.S. degree in Public Relations from the University of Texas at Austin.
 To contact Dominic, visit him on LinkedIn.